BioML Challenge: Bits to Binders

 Event Format

-Teams will design the antigen binding domain of a Chimeric Antigen Receptor (CAR) that will engage to a to-be-announced cancer antigen target.
-The goal is that the antigen binders will activate a CAR-T cell killing and proliferation response, resulting in a quantifiable increase in the designed antigen binders that function while the designed antigen binders that don't will do nothing.
-Binder designs will be constrained to 80 amino acids (a function of DNA synthesis limitations) with the rest of the CAR (both CD28z and 41-BBz) remaining constant between designs.
+Teams were tasked to design the antigen binding domain of a Chimeric Antigen Receptor (CAR) that engages the cancer antigen target CD20.
+The goal is that the antigen binders activate a CAR-T cell killing and proliferation response, resulting in a quantifiable increase in the designed antigen binders that function while the designed antigen binders that don't will do nothing.
+Binder designs were constrained to 80 amino acids (a function of DNA synthesis limitations) with the rest of the CAR (both CD28z and 41-BBz) remaining constant between designs.

-The challenge kicks off with a one-day remote event on Saturday August 24th at 11am CST.
-This kickoff will consist of an announcement of the binding target, overview of design constraints and supporting data, presentations by community partners, and a tutorial for a baseline design workflow.
-Breakout rooms will then be provided for teams to work together and receive technical support.
+The challenge kicked off with a one-day remote event on Saturday August 24th at 11am CST.
+This kickoff consisted of an announcement of the binding target, overview of design constraints and supporting data, presentations by community partners, and a tutorial for a baseline design workflow.
+Breakout rooms were provided for teams to work together and receive technical support.

-Following the kickoff, teams will have approximately 5 weeks to submit their designs (dates below).
-Teams are encouraged to use existing tools and develop creative methods at each stage of the design process: design, optimization, and downselection.
-Each team will submit their protein sequences for synthesis and testing alongside a GitHub repository with their code and a brief writeup of their methods.
+Following the kickoff, teams had 5 weeks to submit their designs.
+Teams were encouraged to use existing tools and develop creative methods at each stage of the design process: design, optimization, and downselection.
+Each team submitted their protein sequences for synthesis and testing alongside a GitHub repository with their code and a brief writeup of their methods.

 Testing and Evaluation

-Submitted sequences will be synthesized as DNA and the corresponding proteins experimentally evaluated using LEAH Laboratories’ CAR-T platform.
-The evaluation will take several months, with the winners announced at a future event.
-Winners will be scored based on how well their predicted antigen binders activate CAR-T cells in a pooled competition assay against antigen-positive cancer cells.
+Submitted sequences were synthesized as DNA and the corresponding proteins experimentally evaluated using LEAH Laboratories’ CAR-T platform.
+Finalists were selected based on how well their predicted antigen binders activated CAR-T cells in a pooled competition assay against CD20+ cancer cells, and the finalists were then screened individually in a variety of functional assays.
+More details to follow in the upcoming preprint.

-The top three teams will be invited to present their methods and receive a trophy for their work.
-Following the challenge, a manuscript will be compiled outlining the design approaches, winning sequences, and lessons learned.
-The dataset of CAR-T measurements obtained by LEAH Laboratories will be released to the community.
-As such, all methods and protein sequences must be open sourced.
+The top teams are invited to present their methods and receive a trophy for their work.
+A manuscript is currently being compiled that outlines the design approaches, winning sequences, and lessons learned.
+This will be accompanied by a dataset and methods release to help further open science.

 Awards and Scientific Dissemination